 It’s pretty stilted, isn’t it?

-Any student of Bob Burg will tell you that one of his primary axioms is that
+Any student of Bob Burg will tell you that one of his primary axioms is that “all things being equal, people will do business with and refer business to those people they know, like and trust.”

-In this case, the site doesn’t evoke any “know like and trust.”
+In this case, the site doesn’t evoke any “know, like and trust.”
 In fact, for me, it repulsed me just a little bit.

 It turns out that the “website company” that created this site reuses identical copywriting on every site they create.